ryanrclewis/saintstombs/content/saints/regions/italy.md

   - Bl.
 Luigi Novarese, priest/founder, 7/20

 - Sta.
-Maria in Traspontina
+Maria in Traspontina (Via della Conciliazione, 14c)

+  - Icon of Our Lady of Mount Carmel

+  - Miraculous 14th-century crucifix

   - Ven.
-Giovanni Battista Lucchesi, Carmelite (d.
+Giovanni Domenico Lucchesi, Carmelite (d.
 1719) (Chapel of Ss.
 Peter & Paul)

-  - St. Basilde, martyr (Chapel of the Pieta)
+  - St. Basilde, martyr, 6/10 (Chapel of the Pieta)

-  - St. Mandalo, martyr (Chapel of the Pieta)
+  - St. Mandalo, martyr, 6/10 (Chapel of the Pieta)

-  - St. Trisposius, martyr (Chapel of the Pieta)
+  - St. Trisposius, martyr, 6/10 (Chapel of the Pieta)

+  - Two ancient marble column shafts believed to be the very columns to which St. Peter and St. Paul were bound and flogged before their martyrdom in Rome.

+  - National Shrine of San Canuto/King St. Canute IV of Denmark (no relics)

 - Sta.
 Maria in Trastevere